Barcelona Rental Market 2026 — Prices, Trends & What to Expect

 - Barcelona is phasing out tourist rental licenses by 2028, which should eventually increase long-term supply

-Forecast: What to Expect for the Rest of 2026
+What Should You Expect from Barcelona's Rental Market for the Rest of 2026?

 Based on current trends and our monitoring data: